glutengo/rendering-strategies/backend/res/posts/vue/vue.md

 Starting with a scaffolded Vue.js application, we implement the [required components](./case-study#frontend) for realizing our blog application.

-The utility functions for fetching data from the server are identical to those that we use in react.
+The utility functions for fetching data from the server are identical to those that we use in React.
 We also use [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) here to be compatible with both environments (client / server).

 To start the application, we run `npm run serve` which is mapped uses `vue-cli-service serve` to run a dev server on port `8080`.

-As we are only rendering our application in the browser, our initial DOM is empty.
+As we are only rendering our application in the browser, the initial DOM is empty.
 Without JavaScript enabled in the browser, we will not be presented any relevant data.

 <p class="image">